MarcSepia/git-trust-me-bro/README.md

 - The hook is failing for the wrong reasons
 - You just need to ship now and fix later

-That’s where **TrustMeGit** comes in.
+That’s where **GitTrustMeBro** comes in.

 ## 🛠️ Installation

-1. Go to the [VSCode Marketplace](https://marketplace.visualstudio.com/) and search for `TrustMeGit`
+1. Go to the [VSCode Marketplace](https://marketplace.visualstudio.com/) and search for `GitTrustMeBro`
 2. Click **Install**
 3. Done!

 ## 💡 Usage

 - Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
-- Type `TrustMeGit: Commit --no-verify` or `TrustMeGit: Push --no-verify`
+- Type `GitTrustMeBro: Commit --no-verify` or `GitTrustMeBro: Push --no-verify`
-- Alternatively, use the buttons in the Source Control panel (if provided)
+- Alternatively, use the buttons in the Source Control panel

 ## 📸 Screenshots